-The 12-credit-hour University Undergraduate Certificate in Renewable Energy Assessment provides students the opportunity to assess and implement renewable energy technologies.
+The 12-credit-hour University Undergraduate Certificate in Renewable Energy Assessment and Development provides students the opportunity to assess and implement renewable energy technologies.
 Open to both NC State degree-seeking students and non-degree students.

 The certificate is open to all NC State undergraduate degree-seeking students and to those who are enrolled as Non-Degree Studies (NDS) students.

 This 12-credit undergraduate program includes four three-credit undergraduate courses.
 At 2020-21 tuition rates, the cost of these courses is $237 per credit for North Carolina residents and $916 per credit for non-residents.
 Thus, the total estimated cost for the program is $2,844 for North Carolina residents and $10,992 for non-residents.
 See Online and Distance Education Tuition and Fees for cost details.